llvm/circt/docs/ESI/cosim.md

 which implement both DPI sides.
 The shared library (C++) starts a capnp RPC server for client(s) to connect to and interface with the simulations.

+### Generating a system-specific schema

+ESI has the capability to generate a Cap'nProto schema customized to an ESI system.
+Run command below on an MLIR assembly file with `esi.cosim` ops.
+It will find all of the cosim ops and output a capnp schema struct for each input and output type.

+`circt-translate <esi_system.mlir> -emit-esi-capnp`

+Comments in the generated file indicate the type converted from.
+In cases where the ESI type is smaller than the capnp type (e.g. `i5` vs `UInt8`), the ESI-generated conversion gasket will simply ignore the extra bits.

+The struct IDs (`0x<hexStructID>`) will match the `TypeID`s in the `EsiDpiInterfaceDesc` which dynamically describes each endpoint, described below.

 ### Endpoints

 ESI cosim works through a notion of *endpoints* -- typed, bi-directional